Advocating For Victims Of Surgical Errors

 - Failure of preoperative protocols

-- Failure to inform patient of foreseeable risks
+- Failure to inform the patient of foreseeable risks

 - Incision errors